 Both Pavlov and Skinner (Hill 1997) noticed that eventually the power of the anchor reduces and they die down and becomes extinct, although Skinner was able to show that by random reinforcement the anchor could be easily retained.
 However since we know that the most powerful Phobias rarely become extinct by themselves, and so it is clear that some anchors can be most powerfully installed.
 Bandler and Grinder noticed that the very best time to fire an anchor was just before the peak of the activity or state.
 This builds and installs powerful and long lasting anchors.
 The following diagram illustrates this point.

-What an earth has all of this to do with the US elections?
+What on earth has all of this to do with the US elections?

 And what does that have to do with performance and mental preparation?
 Now that we know how to build, install and maintain powerful anchors, we can understand how others may do the same.
 Wearing a lucky red sock, gives a powerful anchor for a successful frame of mind, hearing the crowd cheer is a trigger for many athletes to go that extra mile, make that extra effort.
 George Bush uses anchoring in generating a frenzied state at his rallies, the pledge of allegiance, the national anthem, are all powerful triggers for generating positive and profound states.
 This is a demonstration of the fact that anchors are not just for individuals, but can be used to take groups and teams into appropriate uptime and winning states.
 Team talks and coaching sessions can all benefit from careful selection and triggering of anchors.

 It is important to note that Anchors can be in any of our key representation systems.
 They can be a sound, a touch (feel) or something we see.
-It is important to choose an appropriate anchor and the real skill in anchoring is to pick something as the trigger that is going to occur anyway.
-Good examples of this would be to perhaps anchor feelings of self confidence and power to the feel of the athlete's feet as they settle in the blocks, or to the sound of the crowd, or to the gripping of a racquet, or the sound of an engine.
+It is important to choose an appropriate anchor and the real skill in anchoring is to pick something like the trigger that is going to occur anyway.
+Good examples of this would be to perhaps anchor feelings of self-confidence and power to the feel of the athlete's feet as they settle in the blocks, or to the sound of the crowd, or to the gripping of a racquet, or the sound of an engine.
 Imagine if you could create an immediate and automatically explosive response to the sound of a starting pistol.
 In some sports, consistency is an issue.
-Rifle shooters for example may be perfectly able to hit a bull's-eye, showing that they have the skill.
-However as the pressure of competition grows, and as a number of bull's-eyes are hit in a row, often it becomes more and more difficult to perform that one simple thing each time.
+Rifle shooters, for example, may be perfectly able to hit a bulls-eye, showing that they have the skill.
+However as the pressure of competition grows, and as a number of bulls-eyes are hit in a row, often it becomes more and more difficult to perform that one simple thing each time.
 One solution to this problem may be to use the feel of the finger against the trigger as an anchor for forgetting that this is not the first shot.

 There is one word of caution